Empathetech-LLC/smoke_signal/README.md

-Smoke Signal is a user first, zero social algorithms, zero forceed advertisements social media app.

-Smoke Signal intends to be a familiar community building tool, without all the non-sense.
-The price for non-sense removal is whatever your personal server cost to run Smoke Signal is.
-More on that later.
+# Smoke Signal

+Smoke Signal is a live status/group activities social media app.
+Currently, Smoke Signal has no official release.
+With a little Firebase elbow-grease the code here can be used to side-load Smoke Signal.

+It is intended for Smoke Signal to have an official release.
+If you would like to expedite that process, see [Contributing](#Contributing)

-## Table of Contents
+### Table of Contents

 * [Ingredients](#Ingredients)
 * [Contributing](#Contributing)